elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 ---

-### What is the definition of promise chaining in JavaScript?
+### What is promise chaining in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Chaining promises is a process of chaining subscribers of the initial promise.
-Typically, we use the dot to chain each subscriber in the sequence we want them to interact with the Promise.</div><br />
+  <div><strong>Interview Response:</strong> Promise chaining is a technique that allows sequential execution of asynchronous operations by connecting multiple promises, using then() and catch() methods, resulting in cleaner and more maintainable code.</div><br />
   <div><strong>Technical Response:</strong> Chaining promises is why we have promises in the first place.
 It is proper to tell JavaScript the next thing to do after an asynchronous task is done, thus avoiding the pyramid of doom typically associated with nested callbacks.
 It also reduces the complexity of your code and increases readability.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />